S3-working-group/s3-practical-guide/src/peer-development/effectiveness-review.md

 Invite people with complementing perspectives to contribute to the review, and a facilitator.

-Improvement suggestions apply to personal development, or updates to role description or driver.
+Improvement suggestions apply to personal development, or updates to role description or driver statement.